Team-10072/ReefScape-RobotCode/DOCS/Robot Cheat Sheet.md

 Swerve Module Naming Scheme

 Each Swerve Module is labled either A, B, C, or D.

+A - Front Left
+B - Front Right
+C - Rear Left
+D - Rear Right

 Each Module Has 2 Motors - therefore it also has 2 Motor Controllers
-- Motor Controllers with a 1 are: Drive Motors
+- Motor Controllers that are even are: Drive Motors
-- Motor Controllers with a 2 are: Turning Motors
-Graph Below to Explain
+- Motor Controllers that are odd are: Turning Motors Graph Below to Explain